View from the football pitch towards the stands

 The link will take you to the DFB’s complete framework calendar.

-This means that Friday matches will continue to kick off at 8.30 pm.
+This means that Friday matches will continue to start at 8.30 pm.
 Saturday matches will kick off at 3.30 pm.
 The top match of the day will also remain at 6.30 pm.
-The Sunday games will also retain their usual kick-off times.
-That would be at 3.30 pm and 5.30 pm.
+Sunday matches will also retain their usual kick-off times.
+That would be at 3.30pm and 5.30pm.

 So you can look forward to a constant and familiar schedule for your Bundesliga weekends, with the matches taking place at the usual times.